emmiegit/c-utils/README.md

 A "standard library" or something.
 Not super useful right now.
 The eventual idea is to centralize a bunch of useful things that I use in one place.

 ### Compilation and Running
-Generally I write ANSI C, so you should have no problem finding a compatible compiler.
+Generally I write strictly ANSI C, so you should have no problem finding a compatible compiler.
 Other than that, dependencies vary on the program.
 For example, `xfiller` obviously depends on Xlib.

 Be sure you invoke `make` in each directory manually, since the top level Makefile only compiles sources directly in that directory.